01 of 12

 For instance, old teak shutters, carved teak doors, and old metal gratings are transformed into coffee tables, nightstands, and large armoires.
 Prices range from $150 for a small piece to $2,000 for the largest cabinets.

-One of their best-sellers are characterful but functional trunks.
+One of their best-sellers is characterful but functional trunks.
 The small trunks start at $275 and the large ones range from $400 and up.

-Another popular item are old metal kitchen cabinets from the 1920s, recycled into nightstands.
+Another popular item is old metal kitchen cabinets from the 1920s, recycled into nightstands.